junxit/us-congress-bills-112/metadata.md

 - 2011-10-19 — Message on Senate action sent to the House.
 - 2011-10-21 — Received in the House.
 - 2011-10-21 — Referred to the House Committee on Natural Resources.
+- 2011-10-24 — Referred to the Subcommittee on National Parks, Forests and Public Lands.
+- 2012-04-25 — Committee Consideration and Mark-up Session Held.
+- 2012-04-25 — Ordered to be Reported by Unanimous Consent.
+- 2012-04-25 — Subcommittee on National Parks, Forests and Public Lands Discharged.
+- 2012-05-30 — Placed on the House Calendar, Calendar No. 135.
+- 2012-05-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-506.
+- 2012-05-30 — Reported by the Committee on Natural Resources.
+H. Rept.
+112-506.